robur-coop/miou/README.md

 unfortunately not been offered by the actors who had the opportunity to do so.

 We would like to make it clear that we do not want to monopolise and/or compete with anyone.
-We would also like to inform future users that Miou disregards our objectives and our vision - which you may not agree with.
+We would also like to inform future users that Miou regards our objectives and our vision - which you may not agree with.
 So, if Miou satisfies you in its approach (and that of its maintainers), and its objectives (and those of its users), welcome!